 Does the idea of a lucrative paycheck for a dangerous short-term gig in one of the world’s hot spots appeal to you?
-If you are pondering the notion for more than a moment or wondering how much it pays, then security contracting might be for you.
+If we have your attention, these $100k security contracting jobs for veterans might be for you.

 Private security contracting is a booming industry, particularly given the political desire of many countries to reduce their military footprint overseas.
-As Kerry Patton observed in his book, “Contracted: America’s Secret Warriors,” 52 percent of the people fighting in Afghanistan in 2012 were contracted to do so.
+As Kerry Patton observed in his book, “Contracted: America’s Secret Warriors,” 52% of the people fighting in Afghanistan in 2012 were contractors.

-And private security contractors don’t just work with military and government organizations.
-Many for-profit companies and non-government organizations operate in war zones, piracy hot spots and destabilized areas.
+Private security contractors don’t just work with military and government organizations.
+Many for-profit companies and non-government organizations operate in war zones, piracy hot spots, and destabilized areas.
 Private security is a vital component of their daily operations.